 A person who is in Australia and has had a visa cancelled or refused for a reason other than character may only apply for certain visas to remain in Australia.
 In the family stream, the visas for which they might apply are child and partner visas.
 For partner visas, it is also a requirement that the visa applicant has not had a partner visa refused since they last entered Australia.
 A child or an orphan relative of an eligible Australian sponsor may apply for a child category visa if they are under the age of 25 or they are incapacitated for work because of a total or partial loss of bodily or mental functions (medical evidence must be provided).

 Information on processing priorities is available on the department's website.

-Fact Sheet 29.
-Produced by the National Communications Branch, Department of Immigration and Citizenship, Canberra.
+Fact sheet 29.
+Produced by the National Communications Branch, Department of Immigration and Border Protection, Canberra.